Marjorie Dybeck - Our Founder

 In 1998 Marjorie published The Story of CARESCO – A Successful Voluntary/Statutory Partnership in a Rural Area which she hoped would aid other groups into setting up similar organisations in their own locality.
 The book states about its author: “Marjorie Dybeck was the founder and first organiser of CARESCO in 1982.
 After a career spanning 20+ years in education, Marjorie became Deputy Head of a large Comprehensive School.
 On her marriage [to Maurice Dybeck, then warden at the village college] she moved to Sawtry in 1973 and became Parish Clerk of a very active Parish Council, Deputy County Organiser of Cambridgeshire WRVS and Vice-Chair of the National Association of Councils for Voluntary Service, and is [in 1998] the Chairman of the Council from Voluntary Action – South Lakeland.”.
 Copies of the book are still available from the CARESCO office.

-Even today, there are many people still involved in CARESCO who ‘blame’ Marjorie for getting them involved in the first place.
+Even today, there are many people still involved in CARESCO who credit Marjorie for getting them involved in the first place.
 She had an amazing ability to spot people’s potential and was able to persuade folk to get involved even when they had no intention of doing so.
-The present Secretary thought he had been invited for pre-Christmas drinks only to discover that Marjorie had him lined up as the next chairman of CARESCO, a position he has held twice since thanks to her persuasive charm.
+One former trustee thought he had been invited for pre-Christmas drinks by a neighbour, only to discover that Marjorie had him lined up as the next chairman of CARESCO, a position he held twice over the years thanks to her persuasive charm.